 The legislation amends the LAD to make it a prohibited employment practice for employers to discriminate against an employee who is a member of a protected class.
 Employers will not be able to pay rates of compensation, including benefits, less than the rate paid to employees not of the protected class for substantially similar work, when viewed as a composite skill, effort, and responsibility.

-The bill also prohibits employers from taking reprisals against employees for discussing their pay with others – and provides for three-times the monetary damages for a violation.
-Furthermore, the aggrieved employee may obtain relief for up to six years of back pay and it allows courts to award treble damages for violations of the law.
+The bill also prohibits employers from retaliating against employees for discussing their pay with others – and provides for three times the monetary damages for a violation.
+Furthermore, the aggrieved employee may obtain relief for up to six years of back pay, and it allows courts to award treble damages for violations of the law.

 "Disability rates for workers' compensation benefits in the State of New Jersey are based upon the computation of the wages of the injured employee.
 Statutorily, wages are defined to mean “the money rate” at which the service rendered is compensated.
 That rate is determined by the wages in effect according to the contract of hiring in force at the time of the accident or exposure of the employee.
 The use of wages as the base for computing compensation benefits is consistent with the view of workers' compensation as a system that places the cost of employment-related disability on the industry in which it occurs.
 Tomarchio v.
 Township of Greenwich, 75 N.J.
 62, 379 A.2d 848 (1977)."
 Gelman, Jon L, Workers’ Compensation Law, 38 NJPRAC 16.1 (Thomson-Reuters 2023).